For $450, This Japanese Company Will Quit Your Job For You

 Stressed out, overworked, or just over it: Workers in Japan who want to leave their jobs — but don't want to face the stress of quitting in person — are paying a company called Exit to tell their bosses that they won't be back.

 Based in Tokyo, Exit is part of a startup run by two childhood friends, Yuichiro Okazaki and Toshiyuki Niino.
-They started their company last year, and it's reportedly turning a profit.
+They started their company last year, and it is reportedly turning a profit.

 "There's definitely demand out there," Okazaki told Martin.
 He added, "Personally, I'm perplexed as to why people find it hard to quit, but I do sense that this atmosphere is prevalent in Japan."

-While the company's message stresses the new potential of changing environments, its logo — a figure running out of a door — suggests it's also aware some clients are simply desperate to get out of their current situation.
+While the company's message stresses the new potential of changing environments, its logo — a figure running out of a door — suggests it is also aware some clients are simply desperate to get out of their current situation.

-On its website, Exit lists example cases in which it helped clients, many in their 20s and 30s, leave jobs that ranged from sales and web production to a restaurant chef.
+On its website, Exit lists cases in which it helped clients, many in their 20s and 30s, leave jobs that ranged from sales and Web production to a restaurant chef.
 Some said they didn't fit in at work; others cited issues with supervisors or a move for personal reasons.

-The "retirement agency" says it helped them avoid the anxiety of quitting, and blocked their bosses' attempts to get them to stay.
+The "retirement agency" says it helped them avoid the anxiety of quitting and blocked their bosses' attempts to get them to stay.

 For decades, Japan's work culture revolved around the idea that people should spend their entire careers at a single employer.
 But that sense of deep loyalty has shown cracks in recent years.
 Workers' priorities have shifted away from their jobs, and they now have more options thanks to Japan's low unemployment rate, which has sat at or below 2.5 percent for all of 2018.